 “I was always interested in nursing, but didn’t think I could do it — I didn’t have very good grades in high school.
-But both of my in-laws are family practitioners, and my mother-in-law really encouraged me to try to get into El Centro’s nursing program.
+But both of my in-laws are family practitioners, and my mother-in-law really encouraged me to try to get into a nursing program.

 “All of the instructors were so positive and understanding and would do whatever they could to help you succeed in the real world.

-“Our teachers went to bat for the vocational nurses and actually over-prepared us for the work place.
-One example of this is care plans, something most LVN’s don't handle, but we were taught not only how to construct a care plan but the theory behind it and thorough understanding of the process.
-This in turn helped me to multi-task and also have better knowledge of patient care.”
+“Our teachers went to bat for the vocational nurses and actually over-prepared us for the workplace.
+One example of this is care plans, something most LVN’s don't handle, but we were taught not only how to construct a care plan but the theory behind it and a thorough understanding of the process.
+This, in turn, helped me to multi-task and also have better knowledge of patient care.”

-Michelle delaPaz earned a Vocational Nursing certificate at El Centro College and worked as an LVN in an obstetrics and gynecology clinic before taking time off to raise two daughters.
+Michelle delaPaz earned a Vocational Nursing certificate and worked as an LVN in an obstetrics and gynecology clinic before taking time off to raise two daughters.
 She plans to return to nursing once her children start school.